dhyan922/Astra-Kavach/README.md

 #/ /_\\ \__ \| |_| | | (_| | . \ (_| |\ V / (_| |_| | | |
 #\_/ \_/|___/ \__|_|  \__,_|_|\_\__,_| \_/ \__,_(_)_| |_|
 #
-# 🛡️ Astra Kavach: Autonomous Cyber Reasoning System & Remediation Pipeline for Code Defense
+# 🛡️ AstraKavach: Autonomous Cyber Reasoning System & Remediation Pipeline for Code Defense

 Astra Kavach is an autonomous cybersecurity control plane designed to parse, analyze, patch, and verify vulnerabilities in software.
 Engineered specifically for air-gapped readiness and code-defense simulations, it bridges the gap between active threat discovery and secure source remediation within code sandbox environments.